To build scope & capacity for clinical research

 An online text-based counselling for people concerned about their own drinking or drug use.
 The service is equally available to people concerned about a family member, relative or friend.
 Click here for more information

-NCCRED has developed a Clinical Research Scholarship program to build the scope and capacity of research on emerging drugs across the drug and alcohol sector.
+NCCRED has developed a Clinical Research Scholarship Program to build the scope and capacity of clinical research on emerging drugs across the drug and alcohol sector.
 This is a national program open to clinicians at all levels, anywhere in Australia.

-In our inaugural year we selected three research scholars (fellows) from a competitive application process, informed by each scholar’s experience, interests and career aspirations.
+In our inaugural year (2019), three research scholars (fellows) were selected from a competitive application process, informed by each scholar’s experience, interests and career aspirations.

-NCCRED is opening TWO new competitive rounds which will give financial and research support allowing recipients to conduct a new research project (more details to follow).
+NCCRED is opening TWO new competitive rounds which will give financial and research support allowing recipients to conduct a new research project.
 The rounds will have an express focus on the following areas:

-Scholarships will be open to practicing clinicians in the alcohol and other drugs sector and targeted to allied health clinicians and nurses.
-We encourage you to contact us to discuss a potential project.
+Preferred candidates for this Scholarship round will be practising alcohol and other drugs nurses and allied health professionals, although applications are open to all clinicians working within the AOD sector.
+If you are not specifically working in these areas and have a research project, we encourage you to contact us to discuss any potential project.
 We are open to all ideas.

-Scholarships will be open to practicing Aboriginal or Torres Strait Islander health professionals (clinicians, nurses, allied health workers) in the alcohol and other drugs sector.
+Scholarships are open to practising Aboriginal or Torres Strait Islander health professionals (clinicians nurses, allied health workers) in the alcohol and other drugs sector.

 Open 2 October 2020